sha-cmd/Brain-sData/README.md

 # Brain-sData
-Vanilla pgvector pipeline  of a process used with
+Vanilla pgvector pipeline to illustrate brain implant technology in Google and NeuroPace collaboration, which identify similarities to enhance iEEG seizure.